ForestAdmin/agent-nodejs/docs/frontend-customization/smart-views/create-a-custom-moderation-view.md

 # Create a custom moderation view

-This example shows you how you can implement a moderations view with a custom Approve/Reject workflow.&#x20;
+This example shows you how you can implement a moderations view with a custom Approve/Reject workflow.

 ![](../../assets/smart-view-moderation.png)